intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/migration-from-extjs.md

 5. `view` action id is reserved in public API, so ensure configuration file doesn't contain action with this identifier.
 Use another word instead of `view`, e.g. `view_content` or `preview`.
-For more information see [View Content Action Configuration](./actions/view-content.md) Replace `view` occurrences in all the places throughout configuration files, i.e. change not only action id, but all of its usages as well.
+For more information see [View Content Action Configuration](./actions/view-content.md).
+Replace `view` occurrences in all the places throughout configuration files, i.e. change not only action id, but all of its usages as well.

 6. `CustomParameters` section of each action should contain some additional tags. `ActionType` and `ResourceName` are required for all standard configurable actions.
-In some cases ResourceType, ActionView and some other tags can also be required.
+In some cases `ResourceType`, `ActionView` and some other tags can also be required.

     Comparison table of `ActionType` & `ResourceName` tags for common actions: